Here at BusyTeacher.org we are commited to providing our community with top quality articles on latest trends in teaching English.

 We allow guest authors to add a short bio at the bottom of the article together with a back link to their website.

 Requested Word Count: 1000 words or more Topic: related to teaching ESL/EFL/TOEFL/IELTS/FCE/CAE/CPE/TESL/TEFL.
 Re-publishing Terms: your article must remain never republished for the lifetime of BusyTeacher.org.
 Content Freshness: your article must be unique.
 We will not accept articles that have already been published on other websites or appeared in print.
 Linking Policy: only one link to a relevant educational website is allowed from the author's bio.
+We'll use "nofollow" when linking.
 We do not allow outgoing links from the body of the article, though we encourage cross-linking with other BusyTeacher.org articles or worksheets.

 NOT SURE WHAT TO WRITE ABOUT?